tidychangepoint: A Unified Framework for Analyzing Changepoint Detection in Univariate Time Series: Examples using tidychangepoint

 \begin{Shaded} \begin{Highlighting}[] \NormalTok{cet\_mods }\SpecialCharTok{|\textgreater{}} \FunctionTok{arrange}\NormalTok{(penalty, fitness) }\SpecialCharTok{|\textgreater{}} \FunctionTok{select}\NormalTok{(model\_name, fitness, penalty, num\_cpts, num\_gens)} \end{Highlighting} \end{Shaded}

-In this case, the trendshift model with white noise errors produces the best fitness score with the BIC penalty, while adding white noise errors produces the best fitness score with the MDL penalty.
+In this case, the trendshift model with white noise errors produces the best fitness score with the BIC penalty, while adding AR(1) errors produces the best fitness score with the MDL penalty.
 These results accord with the findings by Shi et al. (2022).